 - ½ cup shredded Mexican or cheddar cheese, divided

 - Preheat oven to 400 degrees.

-- Place Keto Super Taco Meat, tomatoes, and ¼ cup cheese to a medium bowl and stir together.
+- Place Keto Super Taco Meat (or other taco meat of your choice), tomatoes, and ¼ cup cheese to a medium bowl and stir together.

 - Divide the filling between the avocado halves and stuff filling into the halves.